C3driK/Bash_scripts-basic/0x00-shell_basics/README.md

 The listfilesdigitonly script displays contents of a directory numerically.
 This script creates a directory within another directory expressly.
 This script is used to move a particular file from a particular directory to another folder within a different directory.
+The firstdelete script shows how to delete a particular file within a particular directory.